Human Subject Protection

 Does this need to be reviewed by the IRB?

-The Office Of Human Research Protections (OHRP) has decision charts to help you decide whether an application should be submitted to the IRB and what kind of application it will be (exempt, expedited, or full board).
+In addition, the Office Of Human Research Protections (OHRP) has decision charts to help you decide whether an application should be submitted to the IRB and what kind of application it will be (exempt, expedited, or full board).
 We apply the regulations regardless of funding so that step in the decision chart does not apply.

 Full Board Studies